Wood Floor varnishing / staining

 The major difference between lacquer and oil is that lacquer forms a tough seal over the wooden floors, whereas the oil penetrates the pores of the grain and needs re-application.

 The professional way to stain a floor is to sand first leaving your floor silky and smooth then use a stain or even several stains mixed together and diluted.
-All stains are effected by the colour of the sanded boards.
+All stains are affected by the colour of the sanded boards.
 The start color of the boards is the deciding factor as to which other colors you must add to achieve what you want.
-The floor is then varnished with a clear professional varnish, at least 3 coats applied after the stain has been left over night to dry.
+The floor is then varnished with a clear professional varnish, with at least 3 coats applied after the stain has been left overnight to dry.

-Colours shown are indicative and are only as accurate as web display allows.
-One coat of a Colour should be brushed on to unfinished timbers and any excess should be clothed off.
+Colours shown are indicative and are only as accurate as the web display allows.
+One coat of Colour should be brushed onto unfinished timbers and any excess should be clothed off.
 We’ll finish with two coats of varnish.

-Call us on 0203 397 4145 to discuss your project or fill in the free quote form
+Call us at 0203 397 4145 to discuss your project or fill in the free quote form